felparejav/Ramp_Up_Final/README.md

 ### 3. Configuration Management

 To complete this challenge, use any CM tool to automate the deployment of the application requirements in the newly created environment.
+See the 2 application folders in order to find out what are their dependencies.

  ### 4. CI/CD

-To complete this challenge, create all the Jenkins jobs needed to automate CI on the newly created environment.
+To complete this challenge, create all the Jenkins jobs needed to automate CI/CD on the newly created environment.
+Check the application folders create separate repos and deploy them!

  ### 5. Monitoring
 To complete this challenge, define a tool stack, install and set up a monitoring strategy for the environments.